ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 # Aside : inspecting type instances in GHCi

 Let's take the last parameter of `req` as a concrete example.
 It is of type `Option scheme`, where `scheme` is some type parameter.
 Now, how do I know what are the right types that can be used here?
-I always have a GHCi session running in one Emacs tile, so that I can explore interactively the libraries imported by the project I'm working on; in this case, I query for information on `Option` (the GHCi prompt is represented by the `>` character):
+I always have a GHCi session running in one Emacs tile, so that I can explore interactively the libraries imported by the project I'm working on; in this case, I query for information (by using the `:i` GHCi macro) on `Option` (the GHCi prompt is represented by the `>` character):

 {% highlight haskell %}
 > :i Option